Welcome

 Lieutenant Frigate Officer Antonio Tavira himself must have climbed these very stairs many times.
 In total, there are three different floors with easy-to-climb stair sections, where you can take a short rest before enjoying the Camera Obscura experience and its unbeatable viewpoint.

-The first exhibition room is thematic and features informational panels that address different topics related to the history and evolution of the Camera Obscura can be seen.
+The first exhibition room is thematic and features informational panels that address different topics related to the history and evolution of the Camera Obscura.

 The information in this first room focuses mainly on the operation of a Camera Obscura, its history throughout the centuries, and other Camerae Obscurae installed in Spain and around the world.